-Walking along the Calle Triunfo in the north of the Cusco Cathedral, I entered the Hatunrumiyoc.
+Walking along the Calle Triunfo in the north of the Cusco Cathedral, I reached the wall of Hatunrumiyoc.
 Both sides of the street are stone walls that were built by the Incas.
 One piece of a giant stone, in particular, showcased the incredible architectural capability of the ancient Inca people – imagine how to chisel, cut, and measure a giant piece of stone so precisely that a twelve-angled shaped stone could fit the wall harmoniously with the others for centuries still not even a blade could penetrate the cracks?
 It’s waiting for you to find out.

 Antisuyu was the eastern region of the Inca Empire and was located northwest of the Cusco in the high Andes.
 You may also see the signs on the cobblestone floor indicating the direction of the territories of these regions.

 Later, the Spanish removed the stones here for cathedrals, temples, and houses in the colonial times – today, only one-fifth of its original scale remained, yet it was still impressive.
-I could still get a glimpse of the zig-zag shaped stone walls, altars, and citadel and imagine what it was like in the ancient time.
-At the top of the wall, standing on almost 3,800 meters above sea level, I had a panoramic view of the entire ground of Cusco.
+I could still get a glimpse of the zig-zag-shaped stone walls, altars, and citadel and imagine what it was like in ancient times.
+At the top of the wall, standing almost 3,800 meters above sea level, I had a panoramic view of the entire ground of Cusco.
 That’s where I took the cover picture of this post.

 Q’enQo, Puka Pukara, and Tambomachay

 Q’enQo is a cluster of peculiar shaped rocks and caves, while altars, amphitheater, observatory, and other functional sites filled in between.
 Puka Pukara is an ancient pit stop for travelers, and traders in ancient times.
 Tambomachay is related to water.
 The Incas worship water, as they believe water is the origin of life.
 At the entrance of Tambomachay, spring water keeps coming out from the altar which was used for cleansing in a religious ritual.
-The origin of the water is still unknown, and archaeologists couldn’t fully explain the sophisticated water transportation system that Incas built.
+The origin of the water is still unknown, and archaeologists couldn’t fully explain the sophisticated water transportation system that the Incas built.

-Apart from the heritage sites (and sights).
-San Pedro Market is a place that I love to explore and to experience local lives.
-Luckily, the high altitude didn’t bother me so much, and the market is about a 15 to 20-minute walk from the Plaza de Armas.
+Apart from the numerous landmarks in town, San Pedro Market is a place that I love to explore and to experience local lives.
+Luckily, the high altitude didn’t bother me so much, and the market is about a 15 to 20-minute walk from Plaza de Armas and my hostel.
 There, the locals were running their daily chores in traditional Andean Clothing – the vibrant colors, capes, and hats were inspiring.
-If you are a healthy superfood fan, stock up!
-Chia seeds, maca, quinoa, kiwicha… which usually cost much higher in the supermarket, are on their ultimate sale in the Cusco market.
-I bought three bags of Chia seed for less than US$10 and they are great mixing in the morning shakes or oatmeal.
+It is a special moment to do some people watching, shopping, and photo-taking.

-There isn’t really a “cure” for the sickness other than descending to a lower elevation.
-Having said that, don’t exert yourself just because you feel fine stepping out of the plane, syndromes might appear a few hours after you landed, and it’s always important to be safe and sorry, especially when you are traveling to a foreign country.
+There isn’t really a “cure” for altitude sickness except descending to a lower elevation.
+Don’t exert yourself just because you feel fine stepping out of the plane, syndromes might appear a few hours after you landed, and it’s always important to be safe and sorry, especially when you are traveling to a foreign country.

 - Ascend slowly.
 Altitude is something that you could get used to.
 Most people usually travel to Cusco by flight, but give yourself a day or so to accustom to the altitude before reaching the higher ground.
 Acclimate at a lower altitude and ascend slowly.
 If you travel on road, you will probably get used to the altitude better.

 - Eat Smart.
 I was told the body takes more oxygen to burn fat than carbs.
-There’s no absolute answer, but your stomach would contract at high altitude that you might lose appetite or even throw up.
+There’s no absolute answer, but your stomach would contract at a high altitude that you might lose appetite or even throw up.
 Pace yourself and get more calories before you board your flight to Cusco.

 - Stay hydrated.
 Fluids make sure your body functions well to regulate internal temperature and acidity.
 Bring bottled water with you and make sure you have a drinking routine.
 Hotels or restaurants sometimes serve cocoa tea – the locals believe the herb could relieve the altitude reaction.
 However, cocoa leaves are illegal in many countries around the world (because it is the source of cocaine), so leave them in Peru if you get your hands on any.